 The silent dilemma that can impact margins, solvency, and strategic decision-making.

 In today’s financial environment, marked by increasing pressure on profitability and risk, Balance Sheet Management is no longer just a technical function.
-It’s a strategic responsibility.
+It’s a strategic responsibility steered by the ALCO (Assets and Liabilities Committee).

-Yet, one essential question remains unresolved in many banks: Who should truly lead this function?
-Risk?
+Yet, one essential question remains unresolved in many banks: Who should run the day-to-day operations under ALCO guidelines: Risk?
 Treasury?
 Management Control?
 The CFO?

 If your bank still has grey zones around this topic, keep reading.